pviotti/dotfiles/README.md

 # dotfiles

-Configuration files for various tools I use on my Linux machines, for instance: zsh, neovim, tmux, git, kitty, gpg-agent, ranger and sway.
+Configuration files for various tools I use on my Linux machines, for instance: zsh, neovim, tmux, git, kitty, gpg-agent, yazi and sway.

 ## Installation